Solutions

 Empowerment and Livelihood of Adolescents (ELA)

-ELA is a youth empowerment program offering safe spaces and mentor-led, community-supported programming, with a focus on girls and women.
-Through a combination of social empowerment, education, and economic empowerment, young people gain the knowledge and tools to overcome barriers and reach their full potential.
+ELA is a youth empowerment program offering safe spaces and mentor-led, community-supported programming.
+Through a combination of education and economic empowerment, young girls gain the knowledge and tools to overcome barriers and reach their full potential.

 This program is implemented by BRAC International, Netherlands, Bangladesh, Kenya